neondatabase/website/content/docs/postgres/query-performance.md

 For a description of each metric, refer to the official Postgres documentation: [The pg_stat_statements View](https://www.postgresql.org/docs/current/pgstatstatements.html#PGSTATSTATEMENTS-PG-STAT-STATEMENTS).

 <Admonition type="note" title="WHAT’S THE PERFORMANCE IMPACT OF PG_STAT_STATEMENTS?">
-Generally, `pg_stat_statements` is found to have a very small performance impact, and many users will keep it installed so that it’s available when needed.
+Generally, `pg_stat_statements` is found to have a very small performance impact.
+Many users keep it installed so that it’s available when needed.
 For a discussion on this topic, please see this [Database Administrators Stack Exchange article](https://dba.stackexchange.com/questions/303503/what-is-the-performance-impact-of-pg-stat-statements).
 </Admonition>

-After allowing time for statistics collection, you can run queries like these to identify opportunities for optimization:
+After allowing time for statistics collection, you can run queries like these to identify opportunities for query optimization:

 ### Most frequently executed queries